zahidedusgun/Team9-ReDoMusic/README.md

 - A new database was created for the team.
 - The existing project shared by Hakan Leader was set up to create a common repository for the team.
 - Irems's Category entity was connected to the database, and the necessary controllers were created on the MVC side.
 This enables the addition of a new instrument along with its category.
 - Throughout the entire project, frontend improvements were made, adding visual richness to the project.
+(Card, Navbar designs etc.)

 ## Alperen's Part  [![Alperen](https://img.shields.io/badge/Alperen-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/alofdean)